 This will not be speculation or conjecture, as this behavior is as understandable to autistics as breathing.

 The question is, did the Virginia Beach Police Department know Rushin was autistic, and had they been trained to understand and support autistic citizens?
+Did they obtain medical support for Matthew to be evaluated given his complex medical history?

 The answer to that question is damning.
 More on that soon.